-The Federated Governing Body of Canewdon and St. Nicholas Primary.
+The Federated Governing Body of Canewdon Endowed and St. Nicholas CofE (VC) Primary Schools.

 Our governors have a wealth of experience and expertise in many different areas, not just education and are committed to helping St. Nicholas CofE Primary School become the best it can possibly be.

 School Governors play an important role in the strategic leadership of the school.